Carbon Feedback

 The higher the global average temperature rises the greater will be the additional carbon emissions from the planet's carbon feedback response to global warming.

 Carbon feedbacks will add more carbon to industrial greenhouse gas emissions and as temperatures rise further carbon feedback emissions will add increasingly more carbon.
-This should be a major consideration in zero carbon.
+This should be a major consideration in zero carbon mitigation planning.

 Carbon feedback is terribly dangerous.
-It changes the global climate change situation to one we could mitigate and to one totally beyond our control.
+It can change the global climate change situation to one we could mitigate into one totally beyond our control.

-Carbon feedback is the cause of the climate change planetary catastrophe - runaway global warming and climate change.
+Carbon feedback is the cause of so-called runaway' global warming and climate change.

 There are many carbon feedbacks and they are feeding back more carbon GHGs (CO2 carbon dioxide, CH4 methane) to the atmosphere from all the feedback sources already.